Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The shortest-lived Woolworths of all - Bitterne, Southampton, which opened just a fortnight before the chain collapsed into Administration

-As a result credit cover was withdrawn, and the bankers refused to authorise further loans, instead demanding their money back.
+Credit cover was withdrawn, and the bankers refused to authorise further loans, insisting on repayment.
 Frantic negotiations failed to find a solution.
-Forty one days after Steve Johnson took over, the Group collapsed into Administration.
-Despite many expressions of interest in the High Street Stores and the Entertainment Division, no bidder could find funding in the credit crunch.
-Four weeks after going into Administration an orderly shutdown began.
-By 9 January 2009 every store in the ninety-year old chain had closed.
+Forty-one days after Steve Johnson took over, the Group collapsed into Administration.
+Despite many expressions of interest in the High Street Stores and the Entertainment Division, no bidder could find the required funds quickly.
+After just four weeks an orderly shutdown began.
+By 9 January 2009 every store in the ninety-nine year old chain had closed.

 The Wallington, Surrey Woolworths closes after seventy-three years' service.
 Like many branches it had contributed a net profit of over 10% in every single year of trading.